Introduction to Java LocalDateTime

 - LocalDateTime minusDays(long days): Used to format the date and time using specific days, which are to be subtracted from the respective date.

-- LocalDateTime plusDays(long days): Used to add a certain number of days to the current date and then print the output in a respective fashion.
+- LocalDateTime plusDays(long days): Used to add a certain number of days to the current date and then print the output respectively.

 - int get(TemporalField field): Used to get the date and time values as an integer format that is int.

-- static LocalDateTime now(): This method is used to call the default date and time from the default time zone, which is the current time zone.
+- static LocalDateTime now(): We use this method to retrieve the default date and time from the current time zone, which serves as the default time zone.

 Examples of Java LocalDateTime